 - How do students assist in expanding outreach, engagement, and capacity-building opportunities within engaged initiatives? - Consider where participation on community engaged councils and committees exist.
 Think about engaged work with campus planning and research teams/committees, especially those working directly with the strategic plan and college planning. - How are innovation funds from within the college or office of Academic Affairs used to provide seed money for projects, compensate community partners, support equipment costs, or fund release time? - What kind of community engagement support exists in negotiated contracts for faculty and staff? - How are relationships fostered and developed with individual faculty and community partners? - What programs, personnel, and other resources are dedicated to supporting faculty and staff to identify, apply, and engage in externally funded community engagement through teaching, research, creative activity, and/or service? - Consider internal grant programs offered across the institution that support community engagement teaching, research, creative activity, and/or service. - How is travel support facilitated in the institution's or department's annual budgets and recognized as significant by the office of academic affairs, teaching and learning center, and foundation office?
-Consider sabbatical work if it is relevant. - What kind of support is provided to faculty and staff to help them identify, draft, and publish their scholarship (broadly defined) for dissemination? - Consider policies, procedures, funds, and resources that support the transportation of students to and from sites for community-engaged learning and development. - 2.
-Check all of the community-engaged professional development programs for faculty and staff that are provided.
-These programs provide educational training to improve community engagement across faculty and staff roles.
-Topics may include but are not limited to the following: - Syllabus development and implementation planning - Partnership initiation, development, management, and assessment planning - Remote/online community engagement (curricular and/or co-curricular) - Inclusion of community engagement in evaluation criteria of student learning outcomes - Participation in learning communities, writing retreats, and engaged learning institutes related to community engagement - Training to understand ethical engagement practices that ensure equitable access and opportunity related to community engagement - Documenting and evaluating promotion, tenure, and/or reappointment dossiers for faculty candidates and reviewers
+Consider sabbatical work if it is relevant. - What kind of support is provided to faculty and staff to help them identify, draft, and publish their scholarship (broadly defined) for dissemination? - Consider policies, procedures, funds, and resources that support the transportation of students to/from sites for community-engaged learning and development. - 2.
+Check all of the community engaged professional development programs faculty and staff are provided.
+These programs provide educational training to improve community engagement across faculty and staff roles. - Syllabus development and implementation planning - Partnership initiation, development, management, assessment planning - Remote/online community engagement (curricular or co-curricular)

-- Global and intercultural community engagement - Climate and sustainable development goals connected to community engagement - Social innovation, entrepreneurship, and economic engagement - Engaged learning webinars and/or workshops - Other: Please describe
+- Inclusion of community engagement in evaluation criteria of student learning outcomes - Participation on learning communities, writing retreats, engaged learning institutes related to community engagement - Training to understand ethical engagement practices that ensure equitable access and opportunity related to community engagement - Documenting and evaluating promotion, tenure, and/or reappointment dossiers for faculty candidates and reviewers - Global and intercultural community engagement - Climate and Sustainability Development Goals connected to community engagement - Social innovation, entrepreneurship, and economic engagement - Engaged learning webinars and workshops - Other: (please describe)

-Describe three of the topics that have been checked off above in the text box underneath the selected topic, including the purpose, audience, activities, and results.
-Include which offices and/or unit(s) assume responsibility for these services, how often services and/or programs are offered and how many faculty and staff participate.
+Describe three of the topics that have been checked off above in the text box underneath the selected topic and include the purpose, audience, activities, and results.
+Include which offices and/or unit(s) assume responsibility for these services, how often programs are offered and how many faculty and staff participate.
 (Maximum word count of 750 words per topic)